appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes-configuration.md

   --from-literal=password="superSecretSMTPPassword"
 ```

-- Remove the `.global.mail.smtp.password` key from the `values.yaml` file.
+- Remove the `.global.mail.smtp.password` key from the `values.yaml` file if it exists.

 #### SSL certificate